 From that concept was born the National Association of ADA Coordinators.
 Also, the idea was developed that one of the best ways to provide sound information was by assembling ADA experts and coordinators together for in-depth training.

-Yes, 25 years ago our Executive Director held this association’s first ADA conference.
+Yes, 29 years ago our founding Executive Director held this association’s first ADA conference.
 We assembled in Long Beach, California.
 The idea proved a triumph from the start.
 He convinced the government officials with expertise on the ADA from the U.S. Department of Justice (DOJ) and from U.S. Equal Employment Opportunity Commission (EEOC) to join with State and local leaders and coordinators for in-depth, comprehensive sessions.
 A few years later, representatives from the U.S.Department of Education (DOE), U.S.Department of Transportation (DOT), the U.S. Department of Labor (DOL), the U.S. Department of Health and Human Services (DHHS), the U.S. Access Board, and the Job Accommodation Network (JAN) were added to our conferences.

 Over the years the conferences have grown and developed, providing the most up-to-dateinformation, keeping abreast of new trends and developments, and still providing the basicsfor persons new to their coordinator positions.